 Once KITE-585 (the GMO, consisting of autologous T cells that have been transduced ex vivo and do not contain LVV) is manufactured it will be cryopreserved, and transported to the site of the European qualified person (EU QP) who will release the product.
 Transport will occur in a liquid nitrogen dry shipper, i.e., a shipper that is built with material that absorbs liquid nitrogen and leaves only the vapor phase.
 The product will then be transported to the clinical site according to good distribution practice (GDP).
-The Cell Therapy Facility, located in the Department of Pharmacy will take receipt of the GMO.
 The production of the GMO is not included in this license application.
-The license is being applied for the following procedures: receipt, thawing, and administration of the GMO, sample collection, handling of patient samples, and waste disposal.
+The license is being applied for the following procedures: receipt, thawing, and administration of the GMO, handling of patient samples, and waste disposal.

-Administration of the GMO, observation of patients and waste disposal: Receipt of the GMO will take place in the Cell Therapy Facility as mentioned above.
-After transporting the dry-shipper to the patient ward, Thawing in a water bath, and the administration of the GMO to the patient will take place in a patient room with restricted access in the hematology department at the UMC Utrecht.
+Administration of the GMO, observation of patients and waste disposal: Receipt of the GMO, thawing in a water bath, and the administration of the GMO to the patient will take place in a patient room with restricted access in the hematology department at the UMC Utrecht.
 Medical personnel will wear gloves.
 GMO waste, including any waste that came in contact with the GMO, will be disposed of in the patient room in bins specified for hospital waste (UN 3291).
 Please refer to Section A4.9 for additional waste disposal information.

-Sampling and sample analysis: Collection of patient blood, urine, bone marrow, cerebrospinal fluid (CSF), and other biopsy samples, where applicable, to be used for study purposes and/or routine patient care will take place at the department of Hematology, at the outpatient department or any other department, as necessary.
+Sampling and sample analysis: Samples of patient blood, urine, bone marrow, cerebrospinal fluid (CSF), and other biopsy samples, where applicable, to be used for study purposes and/or routine patient care will take place at the department of Hematology, at the outpatient department or any other department, as necessary.
 These samples do not fall under the requirements for contained measures.
 The samples are not expected to contain viral particles and any genetically modified cells in the sample do not present a specific safety concern (see A2.17 and A5.2 to A5.5).

-Waste treatment and disposal of unused material: Following handling and administration of KITE-585 to the patient, any unused residual compound remaining in the cryobag and all used materials that have been in contact with KITE-585 such as gloves and tubing will be disposed in an incinerator (A4.9).
+Waste treatment and disposal of unused material: Following handling and administration of KITE-585 to the patient, any unused residual compound remaining in the cryobag and all used materials that have been in contact with KITE-585 such as gloves and tubing will be disposed according to a local SOP following the GMO regulation 2013 (A4.9).